ilabcode/pyhgf/docs/source/learn.md

 :link-type: ref
 :img-top: ./images/input_mean_precision.png

+Dynamic inference over both the mean and variance of a normal distribution.

 :::

 :::{grid-item-card}  Multi-armed bandit task with independent reward and punishments
 :link: example_3
 :link-type: ref
 :img-top: ./images/multiarmedbandittask.png

+A generalisation of the binary Hierarchical Gaussian Filter to multiarmed bandit where the probabilities of the outcomes are evolving independently.

 :::
 ::::